The Ultimate Guide to Asian Flush & Asian Glow: Cures, Remedies, SupplementsMay 8th 2018

 And if you read our Health risks associated with Asian Flush and Asian Glowsection, you already know that acetaldehyde is bad for your health in ways much scarier than a red face could ever be.
 Let us remind you that if you histamine blockers before you drink, you are essentially raising your risk of esophageal cancer between 6%-10%!

-Fortunately, we are a long way from the 80s and there are far better options out there - such as supplements.
+Fortunately, we are a long way from the 80s and there are far better options out there - such as supplements and cosmetics.

 To sum things up: